ShizukaDonaghue/luve/TESTING.md

 </details>

-Undefined variable "Stripe" was identified, however, this was addressed as it belongs to the external Stripe API.
+The undefined variable "Stripe" was identified, however, this was addressed as it belongs to the external Stripe API.

 ### Python
 Python codes used throughout the application were validated using [CI Python Linter](https://pep8ci.herokuapp.com/) and no issues or errors were found.